Plexis/Plexis/README.md

 Becoming a developer
 --------------------

 Interested in joining the team?
-Contact [Wilson212](https://github.com/wilson212) via email at wilson.steven10@yahoo.com, or via Windows Live Messenger at wilson212@live.com or contact [Syke](https://github.com/Syke94) via email at js.pwns@gmail.com, Windows Live Messenger at glitcher123@gmail.com or via Skype at Syke2401.
+Check out the [official forums](http://plexis.tk/forum/) for information on applying and available positions.

 The Team
 --------